On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

 \section{Estimation of the Cumulative Incidence Curve}

-We discuss two approaches to estimate the cumulative incidence curve given by (\ref{eq7}) - a non-parametric one, leading to the inverse-probability-of-censoring-weighted (IPC-weighted) Aalen-Johansen estimator of the cumulative incidence \citep{Aalen1978, Young2020} and a semi-parametric one, using dynamic-regime marginal structural models (DYR-MSM) \citep{Murphy2001, VanderLaan2007, Orellana2010}. \\ In the empirical example, which motivates our work, we are interested in investigating the optimal threshold $x$ for a decision rule "start RRT in AKI-diagnosed patients if pH fell below $x$ in the last 24h".
-The IPC-weighted Aalen-Johansen estimator targets the cumulative incidence curve for a single treatment regime, independently of the other regimes.
-The advantage of a dynamic-regime marginal structural model is that it permits to postulate a joint model for different treatment regimes corresponding to different threshold values.
-This may be appealing when a data set carries little information about certain dynamic treatment regimes and smoothing techniques may be warranted.
+We discuss two approaches to estimate the cumulative incidence curve given by (\ref{eqn3}) -- a nonparametric one, leading to the inverse probability of censoring weighted (IPC weighted) Aalen--Johansen estimator of the cumulative incidence \citep{Aalen1978, Young2020} and a semiparametric one, using dynamic--regime marginal structural models (DYR--MSM) \citep{Murphy2001, VanderLaan2007, Orellana2010}. \\

+In our motivating example, we are interested in investigating the optimal threshold $x$ for a decision rule "start RRT in AKI--diagnosed patients if pH fell below $x$ in the last 24h".
+The IPC weighted Aalen--Johansen estimator targets the cumulative incidence curve for a single treatment regime, independently of the other regimes.
+The advantage of a dynamic--regime marginal structural model is that it permits to postulate a joint model for different treatment regimes corresponding to different threshold values.
+This may be appealing when a data set carries little information about certain dynamic treatment regimes and smoothing across similar regimes is warranted.